K-KyoruMii/IntegrationAssignment1/README.md

 Instructions for use:
 1. Copy and paste the entire code of ONE file to https://www.programiz.com/java-programming/online-compiler/ and run the code.

+2. Rename the internal class from "RPS" or "Guess" to "Main"

-2. The game will instruct you on what to do next.
+3. The game will instruct you on what to do next.